 As weird as it was, I actually loved the Red Light District.
-Not because I’m into marijuana (or prostitutes), it’s just one of the quirkiest places I’ve been to.
+Not for the sex trade, it’s just one of the quirkiest places I’ve been to.
 There’s something really funny about watching men get pulled into windows (especially at 10am on a Sunday morning) by scantily clad women.
 Maybe I’m a little juvenile, but the whole sex craze that is so apparent in this area makes me laugh.
 It’s so over the top and extreme that I can’t help but giggle at some of the things.
-Seriously though, who would buy a blow-up doll with a penis AND breasts?
+Like blow up dolls with breasts and a penis on full display in shop windows

 Over the course of a couple of hours, I learned a lot about the sex trade in Amsterdam.
 I learned about the process of becoming a prostitute, the history, and how it is controlled and legislated.
-I learned about the old local church, and how it used to thrive thanks to needy sailors, and of course I got some great and hilarious stories of the prostitutes of old who were pretty bad-ass women.
-It was a great tour and I highly recommend it but the most entertains part was when the tour wrapped up, we had one last opportunity: to see a peep show in Amsterdam.
+I learned about the old local church, and how it used to thrive thanks to needy sailors.
+And of course I got some great and hilarious stories of the prostitutes of old who, quite frankly, were pretty bad-ass women.
+It was a great tour and I highly recommend it but the most entertains part was when the tour wrapped up and we the opportunity to see a peep show in Amsterdam.